Jenő Konrád

 Jenő Konrád (13 August 1894 – 15 July 1978) also referred to as Eugen Conrad or Eugène Conrad or Eugenio Konrad was a Hungarian footballer and manager.
-In the 1910s he played on the Hungarian National team with his brother, Kálmán Konrád.
+In the 1910s he played on the Hungary national team with his brother, Kálmán Konrád.
 He is most noted for his career as a football manager; he managed SC Wacker Wien, Chinezul Timişoara, Wiener AC, Hakoah Vienna, 1.
 FC Nürnberg, Ripensia Timişoara, 1.
 FC Brno, FK Austria Wien, US Triestina, and Olympique Lillois.